jimpil/annotator-clj/README.md

 You can't expect to have 100 files of 0.5MB and 5 files of 10MB scattered across the data-set and achieve good concurrency.
 Those massive 5 ones will clog up the system.
 If you find yourself with such an 'irregular' dataset at hand, you basically have 2 options.
 You can either group all the 'irregularities' together so they are not mixed in with lighter tasks, or you can run the Annotator on 2 different datasets - one containing the roughly equally-sized 'light' tasks and another containing the roughly equally-sized 'heavy' tasks.

 **The software assumes it's working with real-world scientific papers (full/abstracts) and dictionaries.**
 That is to say that even though you can use it as a toy (really small documents and dictionaries), you shouldn't be expecting incredible performance.
 In other words the thread coordination overhead will dominate, unless each annotation process takes a while.
 If for instance you're annotating 3 abstracts using dictionaries with only 3 or 4 entries each then you might as well do it serially - there is no point in spawning and managing all these threads.
-However, if you've got proper dictionaries with thousands or millions of entries then the process immediately becomes demanding even for abstracts (small documents).
+However, if you have proper dictionaries with thousands or millions of entries then the process immediately becomes demanding even for abstracts (small documents).
-As a side-note, the algorithm does basic normalision (un-capitalisation unless all characters are upper-case) of the entries found in the dictionaries.
+As a side-note, the algorithm does basic normalisation (un-capitalisation unless all characters are upper-case) of the entries found in the dictionaries.

 ## License